ganeshbmc/java/README.md

 # java
-All things related to the IITM course "Programming Concepts using Java".
+All things related to the IITM course "Programming Concepts Using Java".